TanishkaMarrott/Building-a-Resilient-DevSecOps-Pipeline-for-a-Reddit-Clone-Utilizing-Jenkins-ArgoCD-Prometheus-G/README.md

 #### _ElasticSearch_

-> ElasticSearch is a very typical option when we're talking about a search and analytics engine , Not only does it store data collected from various data sources, it also has indexing, querying and seraching capabilities, over a huge volume of loga data.
+> ElasticSearch is a very typical option when we're talking about a search and analytics engine , Not only does it store data collected from various data sources, it also has indexing, querying and searching capabilities, over a huge volume of loga data.
 Filtering and aggregating the logs as well

 #### _FluentD_